 Measuring Tips

-Proper measuring techniques are important for successful cooking and baking.
+Measuring correctly can mean the difference between recipe success and a recipe disaster.
 Here are a few tips to help ensure your success in the kitchen.

 The Right Tool for the Job

-To measure liquids, use a glass measuring cup with graduated markings on the side.
+To measure liquid ingredients properly, use a glass measuring cup with graduated markings on the side.
 Place the cup on a level surface and pour the liquid into the cup.
-Check to make sure you have the exact amount by viewing the measuring line at eye level.
+Bend down and view the measuring line at eye level to check to make sure you have the exact amount.

-Ingredients like honey, nut butter, or applesauce should be in measuring cups intended for dry ingredients as they are not fluid enough to be measured in a glass measuring cup intended for liquids.
+To measure ingredients like honey, nut butter, or applesauce, use measuring cups intended for dry ingredients as these ingredients are not fluid enough to be measured in a glass measuring cup intended for liquids.

 When measuring a sticky food like honey, coating the inside of the measuring cup with oil will help the honey slide out of the measuring cup easier.